How to find your way in a sea of online education

 • What should you actually apply to your own business?

-When faced with this many choices, most people will shut down and avoid the situation all together.
+When faced with this many choices, most people will shut down and avoid the situation altogether.
 Because too many choices is actually a bad thing.

 When we are overloaded with information, we can’t make sense of it and instead of using it to move our business forward, we sit idle waiting for clarity on what to do next.

-I’m not saying that all online courses and such are bad and you shouldn’t invest in them.
+I’m not saying that all online courses are bad and you shouldn’t invest in them.
 In fact, I think they can be really helpful.
-But the trick is being able to find your way in the sea of online education to know what you need for your business in this season.
+But the trick is being able to learn how to find the right online course for your business and knowing what you need for your business in this season.

 Because if you try to digest all of that information at once, you’ll end up paralyzed by all the content and confused about what to do next.